 Participant Accounts - An individual account is maintained for each Plan participant.
 Participants may direct the investment of their account into various investment options offered by the Plan.
 For all contribution types, participants have the option to direct their investment allocation at their discretion, except that effective March 1, 2022, a participant may not direct more than 20% of contributions into the Union Pacific Common Stock Fund.
 Contributions and earnings may be redirected or transferred to other investments at the direction of the participant, except that a participant may not elect to transfer amounts into the Union Pacific Common Stock Fund if such transfer would result in more than 20% of the participant's account to be invested in such fund.
+Amounts attributable to the PAYSOP or TRASOP do not count against this limit.
 Alternatively, a participant may elect to participate in the Vanguard Advisers Managed Account Program ("Managed Account Program").
-The Managed Account Program is a program in which certain participants may delegate ongoing, discretionary investment management decisions with respect to their account to Vanguard Advisers, Inc. Each participant's account is credited with the participant's contributions, employer-matching contributions (if applicable), and an allocation of the Plan's earnings (losses) based on the type of investments selected and their performance.
+The Managed Account Program is a program in which certain participants may delegate ongoing, discretionary investment management decisions with respect to their account to Vanguard Advisers, Inc. Each participant's account is credited with an allocation of the Plan's earnings (losses) based on the type of investments selected and their performance.
 The allocations are based on each participant's account Program) with respect to an amount credited to their account, such amount is invested in a default investment option designated under the Plan.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.